bm2-lab/PerturBase/README.md

 ### scripts

-Scripts that is invoked by the main program, i.e, pipeline.
+Scripts that is invoked by the main program, i.e, pipeline_bash_files.

-### Reproducebility
+### Reproducibility

-This manuscript [reProduce_the_result_of_Mixscape.py](Reproduce/reProduce_the_result_of_Mixscape.py) is the code for reproducing the extended Data of Fig.9a of [Characterizing the molecular regulation of inhibitory immune checkpoints with multimodal single-cell screens](https://www.nature.com/articles/s41588-021-00778-2).
-And We use this manuscript [evaluate_the_impact_of_hvg.py](Reproduce/evaluate_the_impact_of_hvg.py) to evaluate the impact of the selection of hvg in data preprocessing on the perturbation-specific differentially expressed genes.
+This manuscript [reproduce_the_result_of_mixscape.py](Reproducibility/reproduce_the_result_of_mixscape.py) is the code for reproducing the extended Data of Fig.9a of [Characterizing the molecular regulation of inhibitory immune checkpoints with multimodal single-cell screens](https://www.nature.com/articles/s41588-021-00778-2).
+And We use the manuscript [evaluate_the_impact_of_hvg.py](Reproducibility/evaluate_the_impact_of_hvg.py) to evaluate the impact of the selection of hvg in data preprocessing on the perturbation-specific differentially expressed genes.

 ### Bug Report